isabella232/partner-center-pr.pt-pt/partner-center/announcements/2021-january.md

 ### <a name="questions"></a>Perguntas?

-Para mais perguntas, verifique as suas comunidades Yammer CSP relevantes.
+Para mais perguntas, verifique as comunidades Yammer da CSP relevantes.

 ________________
-## <a name="changes-to-azure-offer-availability-in-csp-related-to-the-new-commerce-experience-in-csp-for-azure"></a><a name="11"></a> Alterações à Azure oferecem disponibilidade em CSP relacionada com a nova experiência de comércio na CSP para a Azure
+## <a name="changes-to-azure-offer-availability-in-csp-related-to-the-new-commerce-experience-in-csp-for-azure"></a><a name="11"></a> Alterações à oferta do Azure oferecem disponibilidade em CSP relacionada com a nova experiência de comércio na CSP para a Azure

 ### <a name="categories"></a>Categorias